cheap restaurants in Times Square

 Alternative Choice: John’s Pizzeria of Times Square – Pizza in a Historic Church

-If you want a dining experience that looks like a million dollars but costs under $20 per person, John’s of Times Square is an absolute must.
-Housed in the stunning, decommissioned 19th-century Gospel Tabernacle Church, this is officially the largest pizzeria in the United States.
 You’ll dine under a massive, eight-sided stained-glass dome and original church architecture that makes it one of the most Instagrammable (and affordable) spots in Midtown.
 Unlike most NYC slice joints, John’s only serves whole pies cooked in 800-degree coal-fired brick ovens, resulting in a thin, crispy crust that purists adore.
+For more information and to see their full menu, visit their website.

 • Why I chose it: It is the best way to feed a group or a family in a “wow” setting.
 Even though it’s massive (seating over 400 people), it maintains a local feel and serves high-quality pizza that isn’t just “tourist food.”